AkumaNZ/ChessBotPy/README.md

 **Draw overlay:** Draws the best move and expected response over the actual board.

+**Log**: Everything is logged to the browsers console, so open dev tools (F12) to see any logged messages.

 ### **Engine settings**

 These settings are automatically generated by the engine (the default value is shown next to the set value).
-These will vary depending on the engine you use, but for Stockfish some of the important settings include:
+These will vary depending on the engine you use.

-**Threads:** The number of CPU cores you want the engine to use.

-**Hash:** The amount of RAM you want the engine to use (1000 is 1GB).

-**SKILL LEVEL:** How well the engine will play, 20 is highest skill.

-**UCI_LIMITSTRENGTH:** Alternative way to limit skill, this is much better than **SKILL LEVEL**, so if you want to limit the strength, use this instead.
-If this is enabled the **UCI_ELO** setting is used to limit the strength of the engine.

-**SYZYGYPATH:** Path to directory or directories (seperated by `;`) of syzygy end game table files

-**SYZYGYPROBELIMIT:** Limit Syzygy tablebase probing to positions with at most this many pieces left (including kings and pawns).

-You can read more about Stockfish UCI settings at: https://github.com/official-stockfish/Stockfish
+You can read more about Stockfish UCI settings at: https://github.com/official-stockfish/Stockfish And Leela Chess Zero settings at: https://blog.lczero.org/play/configuration/flags/

 ## Build and development